bonobos/tap-salesforce/README.md

     }
     ```

-2. Add replication key to the catalog.
-Edit stream metadata in the catalog to identify the desired replication key.
+2. Add replication key and replication method to the catalog.
+Edit stream metadata in the catalog to identify the
+desired replication key and replication method.

     ```json
     {
       "breadcrumb": [],
       "metadata": {
+        "replication-method": "INCREMENTAL",
         "replication-key": "SystemModstamp",
         "valid-replication-keys": [
           "SystemModstamp"